MSIA/2021-msia423-Ho-Sara-project/README.md

 │   ├── templates/                    <- HTML that is templated and changes based on a set of inputs │   ├── boot.sh                       <- Start up script for launching app in Docker container.
-│   ├── Dockerfile                    <- Dockerfile for building image to run app │   ├── Dockerfile_update             <- Dockerfile for running makefile to update and ingest data
+│   ├── Dockerfile                    <- Dockerfile for building image to run app │
-│
 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github